Follow these travel tips for an amazing trip to Peru gathered by Gilad, a traveler in his 20s with hypochondriasis, OCD and moderate anxiety.

 Chicha morada – a sweet drink made from purple corn.
 It’s often served alongside your meal.

-Pisco sours – the classic cocktail of Peru.
+Pisco sour – the classic cocktail of Peru.

-Maracuya sours – not Peruvian, but I just happen to be a really big fan.
+Maracuya sour – A tangy version of the original and I just happen to be a really big fan.

 Chifa – a South American take on Chinese food, and it’s actually quite good.
 The portions are enormous, and the prices are really low.